 In addition, the above discussion and table do not account for the vesting of 6,550 shares of restricted stock or the exercise of stock options and warrants after March 31, 2009.
 As of March 31, 2009, we had outstanding options to purchase a total of 7,207,247 shares of common stock at a weighted-average exercise price of \$2.04 per share and outstanding warrants to purchase a total of 68,958 shares of common stock at a weighted-average exercise price of \$6.17 per share.
-If all such options and warrants had been exercised and the restricted stock had vested as of March 31, 2009, pro forma as adjusted net tangible book value per share, exclusive of the expected future tax benefit (deferred tax asset) of approximately \$33.5 million arising from the exercise of certain options, would have been \$4.14 per share, and dilution to new investors would have been \$12.86 per share.
-We have received notice that, upon the closing of this offering, in connection with the Option Transaction as described in the section "Certain relationships and related party transactions", certain holders will exercise options to purchase 4,377,090 of these shares for which a holder will use a net-share settlement providing for him to use 1,445,074 shares acquired upon exercise to satisfy the minimum statutory withholding requirements of approximately \$24.6 million.
+If all such options and warrants had been exercised and the restricted stock had vested as of March 31, 2009, pro forma as adjusted net tangible book value per share, exclusive of the expected future tax benefit (deferred tax asset) of approximately \$40.0 million arising from the exercise of certain options, would have been \$4.72 per share, and dilution to new investors would have been \$15.28 per share.
+We have received notice that, upon the closing of this offering, in connection with the Option Transaction as described in the section "Certain relationships and related party transactions", certain holders will exercise options to purchase 4,377,090 of these shares using a net-share settlement providing for the option holders to use